jobezic/wihan/README.md

 Contributors are welcome!
 Join this nice project!

 Some steps to go forward:
-- wihan_redirect boot script,
+- throttle,
-- import all radius code inside the wihand daemon (to get rid of the radiusclient dependency),
+- sessions timeout,
 - some automatization, testing (Travis) and deployment,
 - a docker example and image,
 - any contributes.